wizcamp/wizcamp-realms-demo/session-guide-quality-check-prompt.md

 - Flag excessive exclamations, overuse of "awesome/super/amazing", or language that feels forced or cheesy
 - Ensure enthusiasm feels natural and respects the audience's intelligence

+### Step 9: Verify Term Definition Consistency
+For each SESSION-XX pair (student guide and instructor guide):
+- Compare Essential Terms definitions in SESSION-XX.md with concept explanations in SESSION-XX-instruction.md
+- Verify identical terms use consistent definitions across both guides
+- Check that instructor slide content aligns with student Essential Terms definitions
+- Flag superior definitions in student guides that should be adopted in instructor guides
+- Ensure Learning Outcomes terminology matches Essential Terms definitions
+- Report any definitional inconsistencies that could confuse students or instructors

-Review all session guides and report any continuity, ordering, or tone issues found.
+Review all session guides and report any continuity, ordering, tone, or definitional consistency issues found.